gerardnico/dokuwiki-plugin-webcode/README.md

   * Firebug console was not added when the language was Babel
   * The output on the console log is now escaped for HTML entities and can then render HTML
+  * There was a bug with the declaration of a variable

 ### 2019-02-06